DreadHeadHippy/7-Ply/README.md

 ### **🛹 Skateboard Culture**
 - `/trick` - Perform a random skateboard trick with style
 - `/skatefact` - Learn fascinating skateboarding history and facts
+- `/brand` - Explore skateboard brand history from legends to modern day

 ### **🆘 Help & Information**
 - `/help` - Show all available commands based on your permissions